syncfusion-content/blazor-docs/blazor/stepper/tooltip.md

 # Tooltips in Stepper

-Enhance user interaction and provide additional information with tooltips in the Stepper component.
-Can utilize the following properties for tooltip customization:
+Improve user interaction and offer extra information with tooltips in the Stepper control.
+You can customize tooltips using the following properties:

-Below are examples demonstrating the customization of Stepper steps using the template support:

 ## Show tooltip